The determination of the spin and parity of a vector-vector system: Formalism

 The matrices of the helicity couplings are symmetric (anti-symmetric) for even (odd) spin $J$.

 The relations in Eq.~\eqref{eq:parity} and Eq.~\eqref{eq:permutation} greatly reduce the number of free components of the helicity matrix, which can in general be written as

-where $a$, $b$, $c$, and $d$ are the helicity couplings, $\epsilon = P(-1)^J$ is the naturality of $X$, and the signum, $s$, determined by whether the spin of $X$ is odd or even, is given by $(-1)^J$.
+where $a$, $b$, $c$, and $d$ are the helicity couplings, $\epsilon = P(-1)^J$ is the naturality of $X$, and the signum, determined by whether the spin of $X$ is odd or even, is given by $s=(-1)^J$.
+The value of $b$ is non-zero only for positive $s$, while non-zero $d$ requires both $s$ and $\epsilon$ to be positive.
 According to the values of $\epsilon$ and $s$, all possible quantum numbers $J^P$ are split into four groups as shown in Table~\ref{tab:couplings}.
 The helicity matrix for each groups is

 In general, $a$, $b$, $c$, and $d$ are complex helicity couplings, however several of them vanish for specific groups: $c=d = 0$ for group $\II$; $b=c=d=0$ for group $\III$; and $b=d=0$ for group $\IV$.
 There are three special cases for low $J^P$ where additional helicity couplings vanish due to the requirement $|\lambda_1-\lambda_2| \leq J$: $0^+$ in group $\I$, for which $a=c=0$; $0^-$ in group $\II$ with $a=0$; and $1^+$ in group $\IV$ with $c=0$.